hypervel/hypervel.org/docs/docs/hashing.md

 #### Adjusting The Argon2 Work Factor

-If you are using the Argon2 algorithm, the `make` method allows you to manage the work factor of the algorithm using the `memory`, `time`, and `threads` options; however, the default values managed by Laravel Hyperf are acceptable for most applications:
+If you are using the Argon2 algorithm, the `make` method allows you to manage the work factor of the algorithm using the `memory`, `time`, and `threads` options; however, the default values managed by Hypervel are acceptable for most applications:

 ```php
 $hashed = Hash::make('password', [